lindepeter/hello-world/README.md

-Just trying to learn how to use Github by playing with a silli ksh file
+Just trying to learn how to use Github by playing with a silly ksh file